devpro/cf-dotnet-samples/dotnetcore/2.2/webapp/README.md

 * Run `cf login -a https://api.run.pivotal.io` (only once for your session), update the URL if you are not using Pivotal Web Services.
 * Run `cf push` (everytime you update the source files)
 * Open in a browser the url provided in the output of the push command, enjoy!
+* Run `cf logs cfsample-dotnetcore22-webapp --recent` to look at recent logs
+* Look at [manifest.yml](manifest.yml) to understand the configuration for a deployment on Clound Foundry, feel free to edit it and try!

 ## Run locally